GNDR-WOMEN'S STUDIES

 3 Credits (3)

 GNDR 561.
-Independent Graduate Research in Women's Studies
+Independent Graduate Research in Gender & Sexuality Studies

 3 Credits (3)

 Individual study of selected topics and writing of a research paper.
-May be repeated for a maximum of 6 credits.
-Graded S/U.
+May be repeated up to 6 credits.

 GNDR 565.
 Advanced Sex, Gender & the Body